davconbel/CYBER-PT-EAST-OCTOBER-102124-MTTH-CONS/README.md

 ## Table of Contents

-- [Bash Scripts](src/main/bash/README.md): Exercises, scripts, and examples using Bash.
+- [Bash Scripts](src/main/bash/README.md): Exercises, scripts, and examples using bash for the Linux modules.
 - [PowerShell Scripts](src/main/powershell/README.md): Exercises, scripts, and examples using PowerShell.
+- [Batch Scripts](src/main/batch/README.md): Exercises, scripts, and examples using Windows batch.

 Each directory contains its own `README.md` file detailing the respective exercises and usage instructions.